History of Skymark

-After the introduction of the airline's A330 to its network, observation were made of its load factor.
+After the introduction of the airline's A330 to its network, an observation was made of its load factor.
 Comparing to the Boeing 737-800, its average load was only around 67% of its capacity in December 2014.
-Air fare was increased to around ANA and Japan Airlines' and this possibly cause the airline to lose some capacity to other carriers.
+Airfare was increased to around ANA and Japan Airlines' and this possibly cause the airline to lose some capacity to other carriers.

 At this point, I can only hope for the best for this airline and hope it continues to play a role in the Japanese Aviation.
-The move to operate an all-Boeing 737 fleet for now may be the best thing for the airline.
-Whether the airline picks up the Airbus A330 again in the near future, its hard to say but what's important is getting the financial side back in order.
+The move to operate an all-Boeing 737 fleet, for now, maybe the best thing for the airline.
+Whether the airline picks up the Airbus A330 again in the near future, it is hard to say but what's important is getting the financial side back in order.

 The airline is currently operating only Boeing 737-800.
 (Photos from yahoo, airliners.net and Airbus)